-- Never use benzine, thinner or any similar material. - Never use fabric protectors unless recommended by the manufacturer. - Do not use glass or plastic cleaner on meter or gauge lens covers.
+- Never use benzine, thinner or any similar material. - Small dirt particles can be abrasive and damaging to leather surfaces and should be removed promptly.
+Do not use saddle soap, polishes, oils, cleaning fluids, solvents, detergents or ammonia-based cleaners as they may damage the leather's natural finish. - Never use fabric protectors unless recommended by the manufacturer. - Do not use glass or plastic cleaner on meter or gauge lens covers.
 It may damage the lens cover.